 At the heart of healthy eating are fruits and vegetables, and at the heart of our store you’ll find an abundance of organic produce.
 Our selection includes local, specialty, and seasonal items.
-We work with dozens of farmers in Southeastern Pennsylvania who practice sustainable agriculture and social responsibility.
+We work with dozens of farmers in Southeastern Pennsylvania who practice sustainable and regenerative agriculture.
 We define local as 100 miles from our distribution center in Downingtown, PA and demonstrate our commitment to local, sustainable agriculture through our partnership with the Pennsylvania Association of Sustainable Agriculture (PASA) and other agricultural organizations.
-Shop our Weekly Organic Produce Sales.
+Shop our Weekly Sales.

 - Organic fruits and vegetables